Viola Plant Care

 When applying fertilizer to viola plants, follow the instructions on the packaging for the appropriate dosage and application method.
 Generally, sprinkle the fertilizer evenly around the base of the plants, taking care not to directly contact the foliage.
 Lightly rake the soil to incorporate the fertilizer and water thoroughly afterward to help the nutrients penetrate into the root zone.

-See also Palm Plant Care Outdoor
+See also Resurrection Plant Care

 Frequency and timing of fertilization